-Inverse reinforcement learning (IRL), first introduced by Ng and Russell [23], is the problem of learning reward functions directly from expert demonstrations.
-Prior work tackling IRL include margin-based methods [1, 27] and maximum entropy (MaxEnt) methods [42].
+Inverse reinforcement learning (IRL), first introduced by Ng and Russell [22], is the problem of learning reward functions directly from expert demonstrations.
+Prior work tackling IRL include margin-based methods [1, 26] and maximum entropy (MaxEnt) methods [40].
 Margin-based methods suffer from being an underdefined problem, while MaxEnt requires the algorithm to solve the forward RL problem in the inner loop, making it challenging to use in non-tabular settings.
-Recent works have scaled MaxEnt IRL to large function approximators, such as neural networks, by only partially solving the forward problem in the inner loop, developing an adversarial framework for IRL [7, 8, 11, 25].
-Other imitation learning approaches [16, 21, 14, 18] are also based on the adversarial framework, but they do not recover a reward function.
+Recent works have scaled MaxEnt IRL to large function approximators, such as neural networks, by only partially solving the forward problem in the inner loop, developing an adversarial framework for IRL [7, 8, 11, 24].
+Other imitation learning approaches [15, 20, 14, 17] are also based on the adversarial framework, but they do not recover a reward function.
 We build upon the ideas in these single-task IRL works.
 Instead of considering the problem of learning reward functions for a single task, we aim at the problem of inferring a reward that is disentangled from the environment dynamics and can quickly adapt to new tasks from a single demonstration by leveraging prior data.

 We base our work on the problem of meta-learning.
-Prior work has proposed memory-based methods [5, 30, 22, 26] and methods that learn an optimizer and/or a parameter initialization [3, 20, 9].
-We adopt a memory-based meta-learning method similar to [26], which uses a deep latent variable generative model [17] to infer different tasks from demonstrations.
-While prior multi-task and meta-RL methods [15, 26, 29] have investigated the effectiveness of applying latent variable generative models to learning task embeddings, we focus on the IRL problem instead.
-Meta-IRL [36, 12] incorporates meta-learning and IRL, showing fast adaptation of the reward functions to unseen tasks.
-Unlike these approaches, our method is not restrictred to discrete tabular settings and does not require access to grouped demonstrations sampled from a task distribution.
-Meanwhile, one-shot imitation learning [6, 10, 38, 37] demonstrates impressive results on learning new tasks using a single demonstration; yet, they also require paired demonstrations from each task and hence need prior knowledge on the task distribution.
+Prior work has proposed memory-based methods [5, 28, 21, 25] and methods that learn an optimizer and/or a parameter initialization [3, 19, 9].
+Meta-IRL [34, 12] incorporates meta-learning and IRL, showing fast adaptation of the reward functions to unseen tasks.
+Unlike these approaches, our method is not restricted to discrete tabular settings and does not require access to grouped demonstrations sampled from a task distribution.
+Meanwhile, one-shot imitation learning [6, 10, 36, 35] demonstrates impressive results on learning new tasks using a single demonstration; yet, they also require paired demonstrations from each task and hence need prior knowledge on the task distribution.
 More importantly, one-shot imitation learning approaches only recover a policy, and cannot use additional trials to continue to improve, which is possible when a reward function is inferred instead.
-Several prior approaches for multi-task imitation learning [21, 14, 34] propose to use unstructured demonstrations without knowing the task distribution, but they neither study quick generalization to new tasks nor provide a reward function.
+Several prior approaches for multi-task imitation learning [20, 14, 32] propose to use unstructured demonstrations without knowing the task distribution, but they neither study quick generalization to new tasks nor provide a reward function.
 Our work is thus driven by the goal of extending meta-IRL to addressing challenging high-dimensional control tasks with the help of an unstructured demonstration dataset.